Ivory Wilderness River Rock Lodge Review

 This short video captures some of our special moments experienced with Ivory Wilderness.

-If you have been following along on our journey, you’ll know that Klaserie Nature Reserve in Greater Kruger, holds a special place in our hearts.
+First of all, lets start with why choosing to safari in Klaserie Reserve.
+If you have been following along on our journey, you’ll know that Klaserie Nature Reserve in Greater Kruger holds a special place in our hearts.

-It was here that we serendipitously spent a good deal of time during South Africa’s strict Covid lockdowns and where we returned to adjust to camper life again before continuing our overlanding Africa adventure.
+Here, we serendipitously spent a good deal of time during South Africa’s strict Covid lockdowns, and then we returned to adjust to camper life again before continuing our overlanding Africa adventure.

 Klaserie Private Nature Reserve is adjacent to Kruger National Park in South Africa, one of the world’s most famous wildlife reserves.
 But unlike many of the animals in Kruger and many South African Wildlife Reserves, the animals in Klaserie are still wild and not habituated to the presence of humans.